Keep reading to learn about the current state of dropshipping, see some useful statistics, and read an overview of the dropshipping market.

 - Dropshippers can be 50% more profitable than traditional retailers.
 This relies heavily on their markup (see markup vs margin) and how competitive the space is.

 - More than 80% of dropshippers say finding a good supplier is the biggest obstacle.
-This means the hard work comes first, so you can focus on selling and maximizing profits once you have a good deal in place.
+This means the hard work comes first, so you can focus on selling and maximizing your dropshipping profit margin once you have a good deal in place.
 This is key in how to make money dropshipping.

 Is The Dropshipping Market Saturated?